merefield/termcourse/README.md

 - Browse latest/hot/new/unread/top topic lists.
 - Read full topics with scrollable posts and a progress bar.
 - Create new topics from the topic list.
+- Choose a category when creating a new topic.
 - Reply to topics or specific posts (Markdown supported).
 - Like/unlike posts.
 - Search posts and jump directly to the matching topic context.